phuongtrieu97coder/Web_projects/Search_movie_title/readme.md

 # Think to notice:
 > I used jQuery to get data from JSON file, using JavaScript XMLHttpRequest can work just fine.

+> I can apply this project to built a movie online streaming service web application, software, mobile application in the future.\

+> It took me 3 days to finish two different kind of projects in this document.

+> This project took a lot of algorithm syntaxes that I created by myself.

+> Using jQuery is a good choice for this project since the .filter() method filter between data input and show hints faster than JavaScript.

+> Using JavaScript from start to the end is a bad idea because it made me find more syntaxes and algorithm to solve problems.